tbebekis/Tutorial-JsonSerializer/README.md

 `JsonSerializer` can be used with .Net Core 3.0 and later and with .Net Standard 2.0.

+> The full text and demo project can be found on [GitHub](https://github.com/tbebekis/Tutorial-JsonSerializer).

 ## Basics

 The following code entities are used in this text.